National's Amy Adams retiring from politics at 2020 election

 She lost her mother to melanoma and supports euthanasia - with the right controls.

-"I have every confidence that National will claim victory at the next election," he said.
+Scott, who also announced his resignation today, said: "I have every confidence that National will claim victory at the next election."

-Scott was the MP for Wairarapa for six years.
+Scott has been the MP for Wairarapa since 2014.